Script-Hero/datathon-24-notes/Notes/Deep Understanding or Market.md

 ## Basics
 - Stocks and Bonds: STock represents ownership while a bond are loans made to a company
-- MArket indices: Give snapshots of market performance
+- Market indices: Give snapshots of market performance
 - Trading Mechanisms: How to buy and sell, make exchanges
 - Economic indicators: Unemployment rates, inflation, etc.